Eagle vs Shark: Distribution

 At Cannes 2006 it was announced that Miramax Films had purchased the North American theatrical rights after watching a five-minute trailer.

 The creators of the film asked art website DeviantArt to hold a competition to come up with a poster for the film.
 The winning poster, by DeviantArt user 'puggdogg', was printed in The Onion newspaper.

 Critical reception

-The film received mixed reviews, receiving a rating of 55/100 on Metacritic and a 53% rating on Rotten Tomatoes.
-The critical consensus on Rotten Tomatoes was that while there were "frequent moments of wit and mordant humor, Eagle vs Shark needs more to distinguish itself from other precious, Napoleon Dynamite-ish comedies' moments."
+On Rotten Tomatoes it has a 56% rating based on reviews from 110 critics.
+The site's critical consensus states that while there were "frequent moments of wit and mordant humor, Eagle vs Shark needs more to distinguish itself from other precious, Napoleon Dynamite-ish comedies' moments."
+On Metacritic the film has a rating of 55 out of 100 based on reviews from 25 critics, indicating "mixed or average reviews".

 Joe Morgenstern of The Wall Street Journal commented that "...'Eagle vs Shark' has its own distinctive style, partly thanks to whimsical little interludes of animation, but mainly because it ties blithe absurdity to a rock bed of emotional truth."
-Jim Ridley of The Village Voice noted the dissimilarity to Napoleon Dynamite saying "Napoleon Dynamite looks like Cary Grant next to the hero of this Kiwi quirk-a-thon: a hulking, sullen creep named Jarrod whose goony sulking, petulant selfishness and dweeby videogame obsession somehow work like Spanish fly on mousy burger-flipper Lily."
+Jim Ridley of The Village Voice noted the dissimilarity to Napoleon Dynamite, saying that Napoleon "looks like Cary Grant next to the hero of this Kiwi quirk-a-thon: a hulking, sullen creep named Jarrod whose goony sulking, petulant selfishness and dweeby videogame obsession somehow work like Spanish fly on mousy burger-flipper Lily."